thosgood/this-weeks-finds/markdown/101-151/week123.md

 Anyway, on to some other papers.
-I'm afraid I don't have enough energy for detailed descriptions, because I'm busy moving into a new house, so I'll basically just point you at them\....
+I'm afraid I don't have enough energy for detailed descriptions, because I'm busy moving into a new house, so I'll basically just point you at them....

 7) Abhay Ashtekar, Alejandro Corichi and Jose A. Zapata, Quantum theory of geometry III: Non-commutativity of Riemannian structures, preprint